MicrosoftEdge/MSEdgeExplainers/Handwriting/HandwritingIntentCSSValue.md

 The [first proposal](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/Handwriting/explainer.md) was to add the handwriting functionality as an HTML+IDL attribute, but after some discussion it was decided that the better option was to implement the functionality in the `touch-action` CSS attribute. [ [1](https://groups.google.com/a/chromium.org/g/blink-dev/c/0r_tV6k0NyA?pli=1)]] [[2](https://github.com/w3c/pointerevents/issues/516)]

 * [Pro] If users or organizations disable CSS for their browsers there would need to be another mechanism to disable handwriting input.
-* [Pro] All websites who currently use `touch-action` won't have to update their rules if they want handwriting to be enabled.
+* [Pro] All websites that currently use `touch-action` won't have to update their rules if they want handwriting to be enabled.
 * [Pro] An HTML attribute can be exposed to JavaScript as a IDL attribute which may be more ergonomic.
 * [Con] Developers would have to keep track of both the `touch-action` CSS property and new HTML attribute in order to completely declare the desired behavior of their webpages.
  * [Con] CSS pattern matching is a powerful tool and may be more ergonomic for some use cases.